 We all know that calcium is required for egg shell production.
 If we have a hen that lays soft or thin shelled eggs we boost her calcium intake.
 So what should we be giving our flock to assist our girls to make strong, healthy egg shells?

 More egg shells, of course.
-I ask my egg customers to return their clean dried egg shells, then crush them up and add them to their pellets.
+I ask my egg customers to return their clean dried egg shells, then crush them up and offer it separate from their manufactured feed (roosters don’t need additional calcium).
 It’s a great source of free calcium.

 The problem with some of those foods is they also contain oxalates and phylates, naturally occurring compounds that bind to calcium, inhibiting some of its absorption.